jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 4. Next, copy and paste the name of your [source layer](https://docs.mapbox.com/help/glossary/source-layer/){:target="_blank"} into the code.

-5. Preview your map in a browser to view your changes!
-You should see your vector layer on your second map.
+5. Preview your map in a browser to view your changes.
+You should see your red vector layer on your second map!

 ----------
 ### X. Styling your second layer